ZeHiro/TSI-CCS/TSI.md

 For Class A train detection this TSI specifies only the requirements for the interface with other subsystems.

-Class B systems are a limited set of train protection legacy control-command and signalling systems that were in use before 20 April 2001.
-The list of Class B systems is established in the European Railway Agency technical document ‘List of CCS Class B systems’, ERA/TD/2011-11, version 1.0.
+Class B systems for the trans-European rail system network are a limited set of legacy control-command and signalling systems that were in use in the trans-European rail network before 20 April 2001.

+Class B systems for other parts of the network of the rail system in the European Union are a limited set of legacy control-command and signalling systems that were in use in that networks before 1 July 2015.

+The list of Class B systems is established in the European Railway Agency technical documents “List of CCS Class B systems”, ERA/TD/2011-11, version 2.0.

 The requirements for the Control-Command and Signalling On-board Subsystem are specified in relation to Class A radio mobiles and train protection.